yamadapc/hzulip/README.md

 Now there's also a better implementation of the example evaluation bot at [zulip-eval-bot](https://github.com/yamadapc/zulip-eval-bot).

+They are currently using an older version of the `hzulip` package though.

 ## License
 This code is licensed under the GPLv2 license for Pedro Tacla Yamada.
 Plese